 Hieronymus Bosch (around 1450 – 1516)

 Das Feld hat Augen, der Wald hat Ohren [The field has eyes, the forest has ears]

 Foto: Kupferstichkabinett der Staatlichen Museen zu Berlin - Preußischer Kulturbesitz, Fotograf: Jörg P. Anders, CC BY-NC-SA 3.0 DE

 We are particularly interested in the differences between two groups:

 - On the one hand, music school attendees who want to study music at a university and are therefore taking part in a preparatory course involving intensive aural training.
 We are examining beginners with a focus on sound engineering, composition, conducting, as well as instrumentalists.

 - On the other hand, music school attendees who take music lessons as a hobby and are not aiming for a university degree.

-There are already some indications that the brain structure of professional musicians differs from that of amateur musicians and non-musicians (Gaser & Schlaug, 2003).
+There are already some indications that the brain structure of professional musicians differs from that of amateur musicians and non-musicians.
 To date, the development of these differences, particularly in auditory cortex, are not yet sufficiently studied.
-In order to shed more light on this issue, we examine prospective professional musicians in a magnetic resonance imager (MRI) during their intensive preparation course for a university course and focus on the structural changes in the auditory cortex.
-We also scan music school attendees who are not taking part in this course in order to filter and represent differences in their brain structure.
+In order to shed more light on this issue, we examined prospective professional musicians in a magnetic resonance imager (MRI) during their intensive preparation course for a university course and focussed on the structural changes in the auditory cortex.
+We also scanned music school attendees who were not taking part in this course in order to filter and represent differences in their brain structure.